SpudGunMan/EQMap2/README.md

 - save settings
   - UTC
 - replay from larger returns in USGS (poll more in UK)
-  - save by day-add to replay
+  - save by day-add/multi file to replay
 - most active region
   - bug limit length of return to map rect?
+- generate some new maps
+  - fault lines